Spring Cleaning Tools

 1. All-Purpose Cleaner

 An all-purpose cleaner is a versatile product that can be used on a variety of surfaces, from countertops and sinks to floors and windows.
-Be sure to choose a cleaner that’s safe to use for the type of surfaces in your home and always follow the manufacturer’s instructions.
+A warning from Maid Service Edinburg, be sure to choose a cleaner that’s safe to use for the type of surfaces in your home and always follow the manufacturer’s instructions.

 2. Glass Cleaner